17 Towards the principle of Universal Human Rights.

 It will take more than driving women, children, old people from their ancestral homes, herding them together into concentration camps, ringed by barbed wire, moats, bamboo spikes and watchtowers.
 I hasten to add that in the “free fire zones,” all persons remaining within them-civilians, old people , children—can be considered an enemy and bombs dropped at will. ’

 ‘Wake up to yourself, young man, ’he said, wagging his finger up and down, ‘Get it straight.
 You’ve been listening too much to Hanoi Hannah on your shortwave.
 They’re nothing like that.
 Let the record state, these ‘strategic hamlets’ are designed to protect them.
+To win their hearts and minds.
 Do you know what this means?’’’

 ‘Young man, how old are you?’